|This article is a proposal|

 In 1961 Syrian nationalist (but not pan-arabist) militaries deposed once again al-Kuwatli while he was in Egypt.
 Syria (now once again called Syrian Republic) withdrew from the United Arab Republic and Nasser resigned leaving al-Kuwatli (the union’s vice-president) at presidency.
 Al-Kuwatli became then president of a confederation which no longer existed and ruling a foreign country.
 Knowing Egypt would soon or later face a coup al-Kuwatli fled for exile in Iraaq.

 Throughout the 1960’s Syria suffered from political instability.
 Short military regimes were followed by civil ones which in turn were deposed by militaries who ousted each other.
 By mid-1970’s the last coup in Syria occurred by deposing General Hafiz al-Assad.
+By then Syria was under a severe debt crisis caused by consecutive years of instability, bad spending, corruption and past military adventures.

 Back to democracy